 Figure 7 - Install http-errors dependency

-Once this package was installed, I was able to start initialise the Express application.
+Once this package was installed, I was able to initialise the Express application.

 Testing connectivity

 Once the Express application was initialised, the next step was to test connectivity.
 By default, the application starts with a basic “users.js” route that can be used for this (the routes being what Express uses to stand up resources with different functionality).